Adding the Waterproof Shell and Painting the Garden Gnome

-If you want to make a house gnome, instead, you can use paper strips and paste or paper mache clay.
+If you want to make a house gnome instead of a garden sculpture, you can use paper strips and paste or paper mache clay instead of the waterproof materials I used for this tutorial.

-Some of the posts that were mentioned in this video:
+Some of the other posts that were mentioned in this video:

 - The pumpkin, the first time I used the products I’m using for the gnome.